Teens charged with manslaughter after death of pedestrian

 READ MORE: Pedestrian dies after vehicle incident in Auckland CBD

-Two 18-year-olds, a man and woman, have been charged with manslaughter in connection with Boyd’s death.
+Two 18-year-olds, a man and woman, have been charged with manslaughter in connection with the man's death.

 The woman has also been charged with three counts of assault.
 Both were due to appear in the Auckland District Court on April 29.